 The purpose of this policy is to provide information and guidance on activities of the unclassified staff that may give rise to the potential for a conflict of commitment.
 A conflict of commitment is a type of conflict of interest that may occur when outside professional activities interfere with a university employee’s ability to fulfill university expectations, obligations, and responsibilities.

-Outside professional activities are those related to an unclassified staff member’s responsibilities of employment at the University that they participate in outside of the scope of their University employment.
+Those activities related to an unclassified staff member’s responsibilities of employment at the university that they participate in outside of the scope of their university employment.

-Ordinary institutional activities do not themselves create a conflict of commitment, and do not need be reported in order to participate in them.
+Ordinary institutional activities do not themselves create a conflict of commitment and do not need to be reported in order to participate in them.
 However, unclassified staff are expected to engage in them in a manner that limits their impact on normal on-campus responsibilities.

 This policy is responsive to the definitions, requirements for reporting of outside professional activities, standards of conduct and other guidance provided in Chapter UWS 8, Unclassified Staff Code of Ethics.
 The policy provides institutional standards concerning absence from regular duties for the purpose of engaging in outside activities and guidelines for identifying types or categories of outside activities which may result in a material conflict of interest.